Cannabidiol (CBD) is one of several active compounds found in the cannabis plant.

 Traditional ADHD medications fall into two categories: stimulants and non-stimulants.

 Stimulant ADHD medication is fast-acting and widely used.
-In fact, of American children use this type of treatment to address symptoms of the attention disorder.
+In fact,

 However, stimulant medications aren’t without side effects.
 These include: